KRTirtho/react-binden/README.md

 -   useModel
 -   useForm

-react-bind can be integrated with other 3rd-party UI-component-framework.
+react-binden can be integrated with other 3rd-party UI-component-framework.
 The `as` prop of both `Input` & `Textarea` allows to pass custom component constructors.
 Also provides way to map props to that custom component with the `map-props` prop

 ## Hooks & Components